 - Natasha Doyon (Department of Art Education)

 The Azrieli Institute is pleased to offer a postdoctoral fellowship in the amount of $30,000.
-Our next competition cycle will be in 2020-21 academic year.
+The competition for 2020-21 is currently suspended.

 In order to apply, applicants must submit a completed application form together with a current curriculum vitae and three letters of academic reference.
 Applicants must demonstrate their scholarship in Israel Studies and must have their PhD completed at the time they take up the postdoctoral fellowship.
 Please read Concordia University's policies and guidelines before submitting your application.